Prajwal-45/Prajwal-45/README.md

 👋 Hi, I'm Prajwal-45

-👀 MERN Developer | 🌱 Lifelong Learner | 💻 Tech Enthusiast
+👀 MEARN Developer | 🌱 Lifelong Learner | 💻 Tech Enthusiast

 I'm a passionate MERN Stack Developer, continuously exploring new technologies and improving my skills.
 My journey in web development is driven by a love for building efficient and scalable web applications.